yusale9/student-showcase/student-work/2023/Shlomo-Bar-On/api-final-project/post.md

-# API Reference template
+# API Reference - GPMD

-{Before using this template, read [the accompanying guide](api-reference-guide.md) to this template}.

 ## Overview

-Use the General Putnam Motel Diner (GPMD) APIs to access program functions.
+Use the General Putnam Motel Diner (GPMD) APIs to access program functions for placing orders and requesting bills.

 ### Base URL